(As told to Alan Mitchell by Leon White)

 Port Orford’s First Comprehensive Plan

 The City of Port Orford Government approved and accepted the State of Oregon’s then new LCDC (Land Conservation and Development Commission) advice to begin to implement the new law.
 Oregon was offering to pay all of legal and planning expenses necessary for us to work our way through the process.
 Cities with LCDC-approved Plans were going to be given preference for future financial grants.
 A key part of the planning process included the designation of land to the north, east and south of the City as an Urban Growth Boundary.
 After our Comprehensive Plan was accepted by the State, properties within the boundary would be guaranteed to be allowed to be urbanized as needed.
-Adoption of our plan also guaranteed that lands outside of our Urban Growth Boundary would be allowed to remain as open farmlands and open spaces.
+Adoption of our plan also guaranteed that lands outside of our Urban Growth Boundary would be allowed to remain as open farmlands and open space.

 I believe Port Orford’s Comprehensive Plan was one of the first to be approved by the State of Oregon.
 In the year this happened the League of Oregon Cities named Port Orford the best Oregon City for communities of our size and honored us with a plaque.
 Our city sent me to Portland to accept it.